Geometric Evolution Graph Convolutional Networks: Enhancing Graph Representation Learning via Ricci Flow: Conclusion

 \section{Conclusion}

 The core idea of this paper is to model the evolutionary sequences generated by Ricci flow as a temporal process and integrate it seamlessly into a graph deep learning framework.
 Our framework consists of three stages: (i) We first apply discrete Ricci flow to the input graph to generate multi-scale geometric sequences. (ii) An LSTM encoder is then employed to process this sequence, learning to encode the trajectory of geometric changes into a compact representation. (iii) Finally, these geometric-aware representations are infused as enhanced features into a standard GCN, which performs the downstream prediction tasks.
 This design allows GEGCN to simultaneously leverage local neighborhood information (via GCN) and global, multi-scale geometric dynamics (via Ricci flow and LSTM).
 As a result, GEGCN demonstrates superior node representation learning capability.
-Extensive comparisons with various deep graph learning algorithms on a broad range of benchmark datasets show that it achieves state-of-the-art results in almost all cases (ranking first on most datasets and second on only one).
+Extensive experiments on a broad range of benchmark datasets demonstrate the strong effectiveness and competitiveness of the proposed method.
+More broadly, GEGCN offers a modular perspective on geometry-aware graph learning: rather than treating curvature as a static descriptor or relying solely on topology rewiring, it models geometric evolution as a learnable sequential signal and integrates the resulting structural dynamics directly into message passing.
+We hope this perspective will provide a principled bridge between discrete geometric analysis and neural graph representation learning, and inspire future graph architectures that make fuller use of geometric dynamics.